rochelle-norman/Spotify-Auth-Client-Credentials/README.md

 export SPOTIFY_CLIENT_SECRET=your-client-secret

 Run your server using npm run server or whatever you have called your server.
 Then run curl http://localhost:3002/callback in your terminal and you should see your token being returned.
-You can then use this in your front end application to fetch data from the Spotify API.
+You can then pass this to your front end application to fetch data from the Spotify API.